xz-liu/mips-computer/README.md

 # mips_computer

-A `simple` multicycle mips computer
+A `simple` computer based on the design in "Digital Design and Computer Architecture - 2nd Edition"

 ## instructions supported